theNewDynamic/thenewdynamic.org/_posts/2017-06-16-getting-started-with-hugo.md

 venue: Spark Labs
 address: '25 W 39th Street, 14th Floor New York, NY 10018'
 link: "https://www.meetup.com/JAMstack-nyc/events/240821007/"
 description: "In partnership with Reboot, this is a complete workshop for building sites with Hugo.
-We’ll cover why build static sites instead of traditional CMS-driven websites along with the concept of JAMStack, and what's so special about Hugo; We'll start with reviewing themes, content structure, basic templating, deployment and hosting."
+We’ll cover why build static sites instead of traditional CMS-driven websites along with the concept of JAMstack, and what's so special about Hugo; We'll start with reviewing themes, content structure, basic templating, deployment and hosting."
 ---
 In partnership with Reboot, this is a complete workshop for building sites with Hugo.
-We’ll cover why build static sites instead of traditional CMS-driven websites along with the concept of JAMStack, and what's so special about Hugo; We'll start with reviewing themes, content structure, basic templating, deployment and hosting.
+We’ll cover why build static sites instead of traditional CMS-driven websites along with the concept of JAMstack, and what's so special about Hugo; We'll start with reviewing themes, content structure, basic templating, deployment and hosting.
 At the end of this workshop you will have a working  website online.
 This is part one in a three part series of workshops.

 **Details:**